fmu2/3d_photo_stylization/README.md

 - **Point cloud encoding, stylization, rasterization and image decoding.** This is the core component of our method.
 We run a graph convolutional network (GCN) for feature extraction on the point cloud, apply an attention-based style transfer module inspired by [AdaAttN](https://github.com/Huage001/AdaAttN) for feature modulation, rasterize the featurized point cloud to novel views given camera pose and intrinsics, and decode the feature maps into stylized RGB images using a 2D neural renderer.

 Note that our repository does not include third-party code for depth estimation and 3D photo inpainting.
-Please use the sample LDIs and style images in the `test` folder to reproduce our results in the paper.
+Please use the sample LDIs and style images in the `samples` folder to reproduce our results in the paper.

 ## Quick Start